 Other Firewalls in the U Series can benefit from this tool, which can improve diagnoses and help.
 This mechanism is implemented by default but has to be enabled via the BIOS system.
-Please refer to the technical support department's Knowledge Base (accessible from your secure area) in order to find out the procedure.
+Please refer to the technical support department's Knowledge Base for the full procedure.